razortrax/compliance-app/documentation/error-monitoring-guide.md

 - `SENTRY_DSN` (server)
 - `NEXT_PUBLIC_SENTRY_ENVIRONMENT` (e.g. `development`, `production`)

 Define these locally in `.env.local` and in your hosting provider’s environment configuration for production.
+An example template is provided in `.env.example` (do not commit real secrets).

 ### How to test locally